Skip to content

 The House Intelligence Subcommittee held its first open session on UAP on 17 May 2022.
 Scott Bray and Ronald Moultrie testified about approximately 400 UAP incidents.
 It was the first congressional hearing on the subject since 1966, when Donald Keyhoe and NICAP finally succeeded in getting the Air Force questioned on the record.

-Source: Wikimedia Commons (Public Domain, U.S. Government work)
+Source: C-SPAN (Public Domain, U.S. Government proceedings)

 The Witnesses